Coolify vs CapRover vs Dokku: The Self-Hosting Platform Showdown

 Dokku Strengths

-- Minimal resource usage — ~100 MB overhead
+- Minimal resource usage — ~100 MB overhead means more room for your apps

-- Heroku-compatible buildpacks and workflows
+- Heroku-compatible — Buildpacks and workflows feel familiar

-- Great documentation
+- Excellent documentation

 Dokku Weaknesses